Alberto Zaccheroni: Lazio

 Zaccheroni was without a job for a few months before Lazio came calling, after Dino Zoff had resigned.
 The Rome-based club had endured a terrible start to the 2001–02 season.
 He changed things around and managed to finish 6th in Serie A, thus earning Lazio a place in the UEFA Cup.
 Zaccheroni was not without his critics, though, as he played Gaizka Mendieta and Stefano Fiore out of position, thus failing to get the best out of them.
 He was also held responsible by many for the humiliating 5–1 loss to Roma in the Rome derby that season.
 Despite Zaccheroni's efforts, he parted company with Lazio, to be replaced by Roberto Mancini.

 Inter

-Zaccheroni was again called upon in the mid-season of 2003–04, this time to try to save Inter after the departure of coach Héctor Cúper from the club.
-Despite crashing out of the Champions League after a humiliating 5–1 loss to Arsenal at the San Siro, he managed to lift Inter to 4th place in Serie A, thus securing qualification to the Champions League for next season.
+Zaccheroni was again called upon in the mid-season of 2003–04, this time to try to save Internazionale after the departure of coach Héctor Cúper from the club.
+Despite crashing out of the Champions League after a humiliating 5–1 loss to Arsenal at the San Siro, he managed to lift Inter to fourth place in Serie A, thus securing qualification to the Champions League for next season.
 However, Inter president Massimo Moratti was not convinced of Zaccheroni's abilities, and he was again replaced by Roberto Mancini.